-the season.
-Most of the carbohydrates that create the kernel are injected into the nut within the last two weeks before nut drop.
-Approximately eight weeks after pollination, the kernel is very small and most of the inside of the shell is filled with the integument, appearing fuzzy and white (Fig. 10).
-By ten weeks, the yellow kernel has expanded significantly, but not yet filled the shell.
-The integument, still white and fuzzy, has been substantially compressed.
-Approximately twelve weeks after pollination, the typical time of ripening, the yellow kernel has fully expanded to fill the inside of the shell, and the integument has become a skin-like seed coat, brown and white in color (the pellicle).
+Approximately eight weeks after pollination, the kernel is very small and most of the inside of the shell is filled with the integument, appearing fuzzy and white (Figure 6).
+By 10 weeks, the yellow kernel has expanded significantly, but not yet filled the shell.
+Approximately 12 weeks after pollination, the yellow kernel has fully expanded to fill the inside of the shell, and the integument has become a skin-like seed coat, brown and white in color (the pellicle).
 The ripe kernel is composed of two cotyledons and an embryonic axis with a radicle and plumule, which will form the first root, shoot, and leaves during germination.